Masonmjeffrey/render_example/Render_tutorial.md

 <img src="images/fork.png">

 <li>For the second portion of the lab you'll need to clone this locally to edit, app.py.
-You can either do this now or later.
+<li>I'd like you to make some small changes to this app.py file, namely I'd like you to include some of your information on the landing page.
+<li>On this page I'd like you to replace the string returned by the hello_world route.
+Instead of returning "Hello", I'd instead like you to return three rows of information.
+I'd like to see your Name, the semester code (FA 23 for fall 2023), and then your github ID.
+When your finished
 <li>This contains the starting files needed to create a basic flask app.

 <li>Next we need to create a new web service using Render.